Frequently Asked Questions

 Yes, at the beginning of each semester an Orientation specifically designed for Dual Enrollment students will provide the opportunity for you to get your student ID, parking decal, books, and go on a campus tour.
 Orientation is highly recommended for all new Dual Enrollment students.

-To schedule an appointment with the Dual Enrollment advisor, log on to MyCSU and click on "EAB Navigate" in the left hand navigation.
+To schedule an appointment with the Dual Enrollment advisor, log on to MyCSU and click on "Accudemia" in the left hand navigation.
 From there:

 - Click on "Get Assistance" (big blue button on the right)